No Radial Excitations in Low Energy QCD. II. The Shrinking Radius of Hadrons: Abstract

 The process of decreasing radius, increasing $L$, and reaching asymptotic freedom is an explicit manifestation of the concept of antiscreening which is so fundamental to QCD \cite{Gross:2005kv,Gross:1973id}: the smaller the distance between the quarks, the smaller the effective color charge of one quark as seen by another, and the weaker the interaction between them.

 The process is also a manifestation of a principle first put forth by Collins and Perry \cite{Collins:1974ky}, who explained that at sufficiently high densities, matter consists of a soup of asymptotically free quarks (and gluons).
-Here, as $L$ gets larger, its mass gets larger and its radius smaller, so its density is high.
+In our work, as $L$ gets larger, the hadron's mass gets larger and its radius smaller, so the density of the quarks in the hadron is high.
 Simultaneously, the QCD coupling, strongest when the hadron is in its ground state, becomes weaker and weaker as $L$ gets larger, so the quarks become free.
 Therefore, asymptotic freedom and high density naturally go hand in hand.

 It follows that if this process can be carried out for a large number of hadrons simultaneously, it could produce the quark-gluon plasma (QGP).
 So far, the QGP has been searched for and possibly produced only through heavy ion collisions \cite{nucl-ex/0603003}.